rajan10kuwar/flashcards-app/README.md

-# Web Development Project 2 - *Name of App Here*
+# Web Development Project 2 - *Capital Cities Showdown!*

-Submitted by: **Your Name Here**
+Submitted by: **Rajan Kuwar**

-This web app: **insert description**
+This web app: **A React-based flashcard application that helps users test their geography knowledge by matching global capitals to their countries.
+Users can flip cards to see answers, view a random new card with the "Next" button, and enjoy visual enhancements like images and continent-based color styling.**

-Time spent: **X** hours spent in total
+Time spent: **6** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] **The app displays the title of the card set, a short description, and the total number of cards**
+- [X] **The app displays the title of the card set, a short description, and the total number of cards**
-  - [ ] Title of card set is displayed
+  - [X] Title of card set is displayed
-  - [ ] A short description of the card set is displayed
+  - [X] A short description of the card set is displayed
-  - [ ] A list of card pairs is created
+  - [X] A list of card pairs is created
-  - [ ] The total number of cards in the set is displayed
+  - [X] The total number of cards in the set is displayed
-  - [ ] Card set is represented as a list of card pairs (an array of dictionaries where each dictionary contains the question and answer is perfectly fine)
+  - [X] Card set is represented as a list of card pairs (an array of dictionaries where each dictionary contains the question and answer is perfectly fine)
-- [ ] **A single card at a time is displayed**
+- [X] **A single card at a time is displayed**
-  - [ ] Only one half of the information pair is displayed at a time
+  - [X] Only one half of the information pair is displayed at a time
-- [ ] **Clicking on the card flips the card over, showing the corresponding component of the information pair**
+- [X] **Clicking on the card flips the card over, showing the corresponding component of the information pair**
-  - [ ] Clicking on a card flips it over, showing the back with corresponding information
+  - [X] Clicking on a card flips it over, showing the back with corresponding information
-  - [ ] Clicking on a flipped card again flips it back, showing the front
+  - [X] Clicking on a flipped card again flips it back, showing the front
-- [ ] **Clicking on the next button displays a random new card**
+- [X] **Clicking on the next button displays a random new card**

 The following **optional** features are implemented:

-- [ ] Cards contain images in addition to or in place of text
+- [X] Cards contain images in addition to or in place of text
-  - [ ] Some or all cards have images in place of or in addition to text
+  - [X] Some or all cards have images in place of or in addition to text
-- [ ] Cards have different visual styles such as color based on their category
+- [X] Cards have different visual styles such as color based on their category
   - Example categories you can use:
     - Difficulty: Easy/medium/hard
     - Subject: Biology/Chemistry/Physics/Earth science